(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Fire Archon (Additional 7% damage against targets at less than 50% health.)

 When in combat with all of the boons, Sudden rings, and Bonding Stones proccing, this build tops out at about 115% Crit Chance for me.
-You might think that it’s excessive but when in combat for long periods of time and your Sudden Ring of Precision +4/5 wears off, you’re still Critting 100% of the time.
+You might think that it’s excessive but when in combat for long periods of time and your some of your buffs wear off, you’re still Critting 100% of the time.
 Even if you don’t have a maxed character like I do, you should be able to achieve about 80-85% Crit chance with this build.

 I like to keep an open mind about my build so if you think it could be improved on or if you spot any mistakes, leave a comment and I’ll try to get to it.
 Hopefully I’ll be able to keep this guide updated as future modules are released but I feel like it should hold for quite some time.
 Thanks for reading!